 These whole wheat chocolate chip cookies have a deeper flavor and a chewier texture than traditional cookies.
 Walnuts add crunch.
 The cookies are even better the next day, if you can believe that!

 We pinky swear these whole wheat chocolate chip cookies don’t taste healthy.
 Not even remotely.
-The whole grain flour lends a nuttiness to the cookies and the chocolate chunks and walnuts pretty much take things home from there.
-These are the most popular item at Manresa Bread in Los Altos and Los Gatos in California.
-And we so understand why.–Renee Schettler Rossi
+The whole grain flour in tandem with the walnuts lends the cookies a distinct nuttiness and the chocolate chunks pretty much take things home from there.
+These cookies, from Manresa Bread in Los Altos and Los Gatos in California, are the first things to sell out.
+And we SO understand why.–Renee Schettler Rossi

 Whole Wheat Chocolate Chip Cookies

 - Quick Glance

 - Makes about 12

 IngredientsEmail Grocery List